 All vaccines must be stored within the recommended temperature range of +2°C to +8°C at all times.
 Maintaining the cold chain is important to ensure that effective and potent vaccines are administered to patients.

-- A certificate of completion is awarded at the end of the module and should be saved for record keeping.
+- A certificate of completion is awarded at the end of the module and a copy should be saved in practice records.

-- All staff responsible for cold chain management in private facilities are encouraged to complete the module.
-This includes staff that manage, transport or administer vaccines and may include admin staff, cleaners, GPs and nurses.
+- It is recommended that all staff responsible for cold chain management in facilities should complete the module.
+This includes staff that manage, transport or administer vaccines and may include admin staff, GPs and nurses.

 - Staff working in NSW public facilities should refer to the Vaccine Storage and Cold Chain Management Policy for mandatory training requirements